pierredeveloper/expense-management-system/tests/README.md

 🧾 Conclusion
 The Expense Management System is a comprehensive and scalable solution for tracking and analyzing expenses in real time.
-Whether you're a student managing a budget or a business professional monitoring company spending, or for personal budget and expenses. this tool provides the structure and flexibility to keep your finances. organized.
+Whether you're a student managing a budget or a business professional monitoring company spending, or for personal budget and expenses. this tool provides the structure and flexibility to keep your finances organized.
 This system provides a clean, responsive, and easy-to-use platform for managing personal or business expenses in real time. 🚀